 The ECG test is painless and harmless.
-(The ECG machine records electrical impulses coming from your body - it does not put any electricity into your body.)
+(The ECG machine records electrical impulses coming from the body - it does not put any electricity into the body.)

 The electrodes placed on the different parts of the body detect electrical impulses coming from different directions within the heart.
 There are normal patterns for each electrode.
 Various heart disorders produce abnormal patterns.
 The heart disorders that can be detected include: